Current and Ongoing Projects

 as “effective” or “highly effective” on the evaluation rating scale.
 Selected MTF

-will participated in a jointly developed and well-coordinated Teacher Leaders for
+will participate in a jointly developed and well-coordinated Teacher Leaders for Student

 program designed to enhance their skills so that they can support mathematics and